room-15/blog/_posts/2016-01-21-Static-code-quality-measurements-with-SonarQube-Jacoco-and-UnitTests.md

 post_author: Martin Breuer
 ---

-This post will guide to from scratch to a (nearly) full features static code quality analysis using [SonarQube](http://www.sonarqube.org/), [JaCoCo](http://eclemma.org/jacoco/) and UnitTests with [Junit](http://junit.org/).
+This post will guide you from scratch to a (nearly) full features static code quality analysis using [SonarQube](http://www.sonarqube.org/), [JaCoCo](http://eclemma.org/jacoco/) and UnitTests with [Junit](http://junit.org/).
 As most tutorials out there are quite outdated, this one will give you a basic ground using the latest versions of mentioned tools and plugins.

-The usage of SonarQube is limited to a locally instance.
+The usage of SonarQube is limited to a local instance.
 Doing the same against a remote server shouldn't be a problem once you have understood the basics.

 # Requirements